emberjs/rfcs/text/0580-destroyables.md

 components, and does so in a hierarchical way - when a parent component is destroyed, all of its children are destroyed as well.
-This is a well established software pattern that is useful for many applications, and there are a variety of libraries, such as `ember-lifeline` and `ember-concurrency`, that would benefit from having a way to extend this hierarchy, adding their own "children" that are cleaned up whenever their parents are removed.
+This is a well established software pattern that is useful for many applications, and there are a variety of libraries, such as [ember-lifeline](https://github.com/ember-lifeline/ember-lifeline) and [ember-concurrency](https://github.com/machty/ember-concurrency), that would benefit from having a way to extend this hierarchy, adding their own "children" that are cleaned up whenever their parents are removed.